How to Vote: 7 Simple Steps for Ballot Beginners

 Military

-Active or reserve members of the military, combined with veterans, comprise this bloc of voters.
+Active or reserve members of the military, combined with veterans, comprise this demographic of voters.

 Why Their Vote Matters